bytebase/bytebase.com-old/docs/features/sql-editor/run-queries.md

 Click the `Run` button or use the shortcut key `(⌘ + Enter)` to run your queries in the SQL Editor.

-Use semicolons to separate multiple SQL queries.
-SQL Editor only runs the first query now.
+If you have multiple SQL queries separated by semicolons, SQL Editor will only run the first query for now.

 ## Explain Queries